cliffbueno/oxymetag/README.md

 ## Filtering Modes

-OxyMetaG includes three pre-configured filtering modes optimized for different types of DNA:
+OxyMetaG includes three pre-configured filtering modes optimized for different types of DNA.
+In any case, it is always recommended to try several different parameters (using -m custom) to check how sensitive the results are to the cutoffs.

 ### Modern DNA (default)
 **Best for:** Modern environmental metagenomes